Traditional Plant-Based Cooking

 If your a fan of historical drama you may have seen Kedgeree mentioned in the TV series Downton Abbey which is set in the British Edwardian era.
 It was the first dish that was served up in the series in Season 1, Episode 1.

 In the episode, Mrs. Patmore, the cook at Downton Abbey, is preparing breakfast for the family.
 She is seen cooking kedgeree in the kitchen.
-The kedgeree is then served to the family in the dining room.
-The family enjoys the kedgeree and compliments Mrs. Patmore on her cooking.
+The kedgeree is then served to the family in the dining room and the family enjoys the kedgeree and compliments Mrs. Patmore on her cooking.

 Fast forward to present day Britain, kedgeree is still known as a breakfast or brunch meal but as its a cooked meal its usually reserved for less busy days such as celebrations or Bank Holidays, or enjoyed for lunch or dinner.
 Kedgeree is also a popular option in many Scottish restaurants.